moonstar-x-edu/ldcc-agro-iot-mono/README.md

-# iot-agro-backend
+# lcdd-agro-iot-mono

-(USFQ-S7/Proyectos Análisis y Gerencia) - Backend for an IoT agricultural project.
+Prototype for an agricultural IoT project.